 3. Analyze and refine your roles

 As work has become more specialized, job titles have not kept up and do not describe the skills needed for a role.
 Companies have a lack of visibility into skills data to use for role planning, mobility, and talent development.
-With a look into the skills that already exist within your company, you will be able to retain and train employees, thus creating healthy employee mobility.
+Assessing the current skills of your workforce helps with retention and development, as well as improves employee experience.
+So what kind of data should you be looking at to build a strong talent strategy?

-Key metrics measured in a talent strategy
+key metrics talent strategy

 Compensation